Conor Maher

 • Any previous criminal convictions or cautions;

-• How long the driver has held a driving license;
+• How long the driver has held a driving licence;

 • The conduct of the driver, including the relationship and co-operation with the LA’s officers;

-• The number of points endorsed on a driver’s driving license;
+• The number of points endorsed on a driver’s driving licence;

 • Medical fitness including physical and mental condition;